hn/linkplay-a31/README.md

 [openwrt-ramips-mt76x8-linkplay_a31-squashfs-firmware.bin](openwrt-ramips-mt76x8-linkplay_a31-squashfs-firmware.bin)
 is a firmware file that fulfills these requirements by patching the kernel and various headers and inserting some padding.
-This allows it to be flashed via the manufacturer's web interface.
+This allows it to be flashed via the devices's web interface.
 Use the [rescue access point](#rescue-access-point) to access the system after web flashing.

 :warning: Warning: Overwriting the firmware may brick you device.
 It is strongly recommended to [flash via the serial port](#installing) because the web firmware file has only been tested once on a single board.
+And if you use the Web Updater, you do not have the option of creating a backup copy of the vendor software.

 If you want to rebuild the web firmware image, you have to pass the `-fw` option to the [prepare-openwrt-a31.sh](openwrt-linkplay-a31/prepare-openwrt-a31.sh) script.